Prince Henry, Duke of Gloucester: Childhood and education

-As a young boy, Prince Henry suffered from ill health very much like his older brother Albert.
-He also had knocked knees, and had to wear painful leg splints.
+As a young boy, Henry suffered from ill health very much like his older brother Albert.
+He also had knock knees, and had to wear painful leg splints.
 He was an extremely nervous child, and was often victim to spontaneous fits of crying or giggling, and also like his brother, Henry had a combination of speech disorders.
 They both had rhotacism, which prevented them from pronouncing the sound r, but while Albert's pronunciation was slightly reminiscent of the "French r", Henry was completely unable to pronounce it, causing the intended r to sound like [w].
 On top of this, Henry also had a nasal lisp and an unusually high-pitched tone, resulting in a very distinctive voice.

 By 1909, Henry's poor health had become a serious concern for his parents.
 He was very small for his age and was prone to get very aggressive colds.
 "You must remember that he is rather fragile and must be treated differently to his two elder brothers who are more robust", wrote Prince George to Henry's tutor, Henry Peter Hansell.

 On 6 May 1910, Prince George ascended the throne as George V, and Henry became the third in line to the throne.
 The King was persuaded by Hansell that it would be good for Henry's character to attend school, where he could interact with boys his age.
 The King, having previously rejected this proposition for his two elder sons, agreed on the basis that it would help him "behave like a boy and not like a little child".